nathan-fiscaletti/synful/README.md

 Synful is a simple PHP framework that will allow you to create a customized API for any project you want.
 It allows for access to multiple databases at once, customized request handlers, and much more!

 ### How can I get Synful?
-Head over to [The Wiki Pages](http://github.com/nathan-fiscaletti/synful/wiki) for information on how to get Synful and what the next steps to take are to get your custom API Framework up and running!
+Head over to [The Wiki Pages](http://github.com/nathan-fiscaletti/synful/wiki) for information on how to get Synful and what the next steps are to get your custom API Framework up and running!